 Here are a few links to software that is available free under open source or General Public License.
 This software either is used on campus or may provide very acceptable substitutes for commercial software that is used at SJSU.

 Yes, really free, as in free for anybody to use.
-Often funds are an issue for students and even low cost software does not make sense for software that will only be used once for one class or one project.
-Sometimes the powerful features of commercial software can add complexity and free alternatives can do the job cheaper and also be simpler to use.
-Also, sometimes the added features of commercial software are not needed and free software is an excellent alternative to get your job done.
+Funds are often an issue for students.
+Even low cost software may not make sense for software that will only be used once, for one class or one project.
+The powerful features of commercial software may add complexity.
+Free alternatives may do the job cheaper and also be simpler to use.
+The added features of commercial software are perhaps not needed.
+Free software may be an excellent alternative to get your job done.
 Often free software also has free documentation that can be used as well.
-Lastly, sometimes free software can be found that fills a niche need that is not commercially viable for the development of commercial software.
+Lastly, free software can sometimes be found that fills a niche need that is not commercially viable for the development of commercial software.

-Links are provided without warranty or guarantee of the suitability or quality of the products mentioned.
-Software was free at the time this was posted, but may become not be free after the post.
+Links and software here are provided without warranty or guarantee of the suitability or quality of the products mentioned.
+Software was free at the time this was posted, but may not be free after the our post.
 If you find this to be the case, please report it to us so we can remove the link.
-All the software listed here is provided without warranty.
 Use this software at your own risk!

 Some Free Software Links

 These are just a few examples of what is out there.

 Audacity is an excellent free, powerful, open source software for audio recording and editing sounds.
 It is available for Mac OS X, Microsoft Windows, GNU/Linux and other operating systems.

 KompoZer is a complete Web Authoring System for Microsoft Windows, Apple Macintosh and Linux desktop users to rival programs like Dreamweaver and Sharepoint Designer.
 KompoZer was developed from Nvu (which stands for "new view").
 KompoZer makes managing a website a snap.
 Using KompoZer anyone can create web pages and manage a website with no technical expertise or knowledge of HTML.
 It also can be used to create content that then can be used in creating EPUB e-books.